HaleyKwok/Python_Libraries_for_ML/README.md

 ## 📢 Disclaimer
-We develop this repository for Assignment purposes, so it can only be used for personal/research/non-commercial purposes.
+We develop this repository for Self-learning purposes, so it can only be used for personal/research/non-commercial purposes.

 ---